datacommonsorg/import/simple/stats/config.md

 #### `entityType`

-All entities in a given file must be of a specific type.
+All entities in a given file must be of one specific type.
 This type should be specified as the value of the `entityType` field.
 The importer tries to resolve entities to dcids of that type.